CHTC/chtc-website-source/_uw-research-computing/hpc-spack-install.md

 and then enter `exit` to end the interactive session.

-To use the packages that you installed, follow the instructions in [4.
-Using Software Installed using Spack](4-using-software-installed-using-spack).
+To use the packages that you installed, follow the instructions in [2.
+Using Software Installed in Spack](2-using-software-installed-in-spack).
+If you want to create custom modules using the installed packages, see our guide [Creating Custom Modules Using Spack](hpc-spack-modules.md).

-# 2. Using Software Installed Using Spack
+# 2. Using Software Installed in Spack

 If your account is configured correctly for using Spack, and the software has been installed inside of a Spack environment, then to use the software all you need to do is activate the corresponding environment.
 Simply use the command